mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

 [Download Sketch file](https://drive.google.com/drive/folders/1Ns0HDHztA8Ki6v8kp8L9NoxP69fI7D-c)

-I was searching among Google fonts when I found the most ridiculous but strange but well-designed font I've ever seen called "Nabla".
-I knew I have to start something with it.
+I was searching among Google fonts when I found the most ridiculous but well-designed font I've ever seen, called "Nabla".
+I knew I had to start something with it.
 I don’t think I would ever suggest using a similar font to a client in a real-world situation, so this project was the perfect opportunity to experiment with it.